transparent-marketplace

 • Wages are fully taxed in your paycheck

-• Staff nurses can be eligible for hospital bonus pay programs if facility is offering permanent staff incentives to work extra shifts.
+• Staff nurses can be eligible for hospital bonus pay programs if the facility offers permanent staff incentives to work extra shifts.

 • Paychecks are usually bi-weekly.